Ace Money version 126.96.36.199 was tested in May 2017. The software has not changed significantly enough to require further lab testing.

 AceMoney is compatible with Microsoft Money or Quicken.

-Can you import information automatically by linking to your bank account?
+Can you import information by linking to your bank account?

 AceMoney doesn't allow you to sync data from a bank account.

 AceMoney is not compatible with the Apple Watch.

 Sign up to the Which?
 Money Weekly newsletter to get our latest news, tips and deals straight to your inbox.